For Linux Webhosting and Managed Dedicated Server packages with Shell (SSH) Access

-PuTTY is a free program for Windows operating systems that allows SSH-encrypted connections to the command line (shell) of a remote server.
+PuTTY is a free program for Windows operating systems that allows SSH encrypted connections to the command line (shell) of a remote server.
 This makes it possible to execute commands directly on the remote server.

 You have set up a password for your SSH user or the FTP main user (the FTP main user is also your SSH user).

-Download PuTTY to your computer and run putty.exe.
+- Download PuTTY to your computer and run putty.exe.

-Make sure that Connection Type: is set to SSH and leave the port at 22.
+- Make sure that Connection Type: is set to SSH and leave the port at 22.

-Please note: The SSH login is only possible with the SSH user or the FTP main user (since identical).
+Also, the SSH login is only possible with the SSH user or the FTP main user (since identical).
 Additionally created FTP users do not include SSH access.

 You are now connected to your webspace via SSH.